Delta variant detected in South Dakota

 “While COVID-19 case counts remain at an all-time low since the beginning of the pandemic, virus variants remain a threat diminished by increased vaccinations,” added Malsam-Rysdon.

-The ‘Delta’ variant was first detected in India in late 2020 and was first detected in the United States in March 2021.
-For additional information on all the variants from the Centers for Disease Control and Prevention, click here.
+The Delta variant was first detected in India in late 2020 and was first detected in the United States in March 2021.
+For additional information on all the variants from the Centers for Disease Control and Prevention, visit its website.